paramireze/paramireze.github.io/_posts/2019-03-13-operation-dummy.markdown

 categories: Lifestyle
 ---

 Last December, I woke up to a missing cargo bike.
 It was locked to my patio and would remain missing for several months.
-It is a special bike of a unique brand/type.
-Its a long tailed, fat cargo bike and it was not cheap.
+It is a long tailed, fat cargo bike (say that 10x fast).

 Several months later, I received a call from a guy named Nate.
 He had found my bike abandoned between some buildings close to where I live.
 That tells me I likely had forgotton to lock it and someone took for a joy ride.